alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-03.basic.md

 participants are visible to each other and where non-participants are completely excluded from access to message content.

-In client-server network models it is common to implement E2ESM by means of encryption, in order to obscure content at rest upon a central server.
+In client-server-client network models it is common to implement E2ESM by means of encryption, in order to obscure content at rest upon a central server.
 So therefore E2ESM is often narrowly regarded in terms of "end-to-end encryption".

 Other architectural approaches exist - for instance [@Ricochet] which implements closed distribution by using secure point-to-point [@RFC7686] networking to literally restrict the distribution of